 - It is a myth that a “real” man can and should always be able to resist an assault.
 It is common for both men and women to freeze during a sexual assault, and in some cases drugs, alcohol or the presence of a weapon or the threat of other force or injury can prevent someone from fighting their assailant.

-Men Can Stop Rape (an organization that mobilizes men to use their strength for creating cultures free from violence)
+Men Can Stop Rape (an organization dedicated in mobilizing men to work towards creating a culture free from violence)